qeesung/gitaly/doc/backpressure.md

 max_per_repo = 1
 ```

+For example:

-Let's say that 1 clone request comes in for repo "A", and "A" is a largish
+- One clone request comes in for repository "A" (a largish repository).
-repository.
-While this RPC is executing, another request comes in for repo "A".
+- While this RPC is executing, another request comes in for repository "A".
+Because
-Since `max_per_repo` is 1 in this case, the second request will block until the
+  `max_per_repo` is 1 in this case, the second request blocks until the first request
-first request is finished.
+  is finished.

-In this way, an in-memory queue of requests can build up in Gitaly that are
+An in-memory queue of requests can build up in Gitaly that are waiting their turn.
+Because
-waiting their turn.
-Since this is a potential vector for a memory leak, there
-are two other values in the `[[concurrency]]` config to prevent an unbounded
+this is a potential vector for a memory leak, two other values in the `[[concurrency]]`
-in-memory queue of requests.
+configuration can prevent an unbounded in-memory queue of requests:

+- `max_queue_wait` is the maximum amount of time a request can wait in the
+  concurrency queue.
+When a request waits longer than this time, it returns
+  an error to the client.
+- `max_queue_size` is the maximum size the concurrency queue can grow for a given
+  RPC for a repository.
+If a concurrency queue is at its maximum, subsequent requests
+  return with an error.

+For example:

 ```toml
 [[concurrency]]